 - the number of birds allowed

-- the keeping of roosters
+- restrictions on the keeping of roosters

 Did you find this information useful?